 How many students are enrolled in Arlington Tech?
 What are class sizes?
 Arlington Tech is expected to be around 600 students at full capacity.

 Do you have to take a test to get in?
 What are the application requirements?
 There are no testing or application requirements.
-Once selected for the program, to be eligible for enrollment, students must have earned a verified credit in Algebra I by the end of 8th grade year.
-If they are not on track to do this, students will commit to “catching up” by taking Geometry in the summer between 9th and 10th grade.
-To access the early college pathway, we need all students in Algebra II (or above) by the 10th grade.
+We encourage students to have verified credit in Algebra II by the end of 10th grade year.
+Students can opt to take Geometry in the summer between 9th and 10th grade, or take an Algebra I/Geometry combination course during 9th grade year.

 Can I participate in sports and other after-school activities?
 Prom?
 Homecoming?
 Yes!
 Many of our students play sports and do other after-school activities back at their home high schools (with the exception Ultimate Frisbee) – as well as attend dances and other events.
 The Arlington Career Center has its own boys and girls YULA-connected Ultimate Frisbee team that Arlington Tech (and all full-time Arlington Career Center) students can participate in.
 As Arlington Tech continues to grow, we are adding clubs, intramural sports, and community/social events to our calendar as well!